EsotericEnderman/scp-secret-laboratory-translations-generator/README.md

 - Shortens SCP names (E.g., "SCP-079" becomes "79")
 - Removes role descriptions as they are obstructive
+- Removes some other things that may be considered obstructive, such as item descriptions
-- Adds SCP-914 recipes to item names
+- Adds SCP-914 recipes to item descriptions